-Working with advanced laser machinery and active products to treat skin concerns requires a high level of skill so it’s important you trust and feel certain that you’re in safe hands.
-If you’re planning an advanced skin treatment, we recommend that you do a bit of homework first – trust us you won’t regret it.
-Ask your practitioner or medical injector the following questions, if they’re reputable they’ll happily produce documents to prove it:
+We are rigorous in our commitment to safety.
+This means that every time you visit us, you can be certain that you’re in safe hands.
+If you’re planning to undergo any advanced skin or hair removal treatments, we recommend that you do a bit of homework first.
+Trust us – you won’t regret it.
+Ask your provider the following three questions and, if they’re reputable, they’ll happily produce documents to prove it:

 Laser Hair Removal safety measures

-With Laser Hair Removal there are some key questions to ask to ensure the treatment being offered is the best option for your skin type, the machinery will deliver satisfactory results and that you remain safe throughout your course of treatments…
+When it comes to laser hair removal there are some key questions to ask your providers to ensure your treatment is the best option to get you satisfactory results whilst ensuring you are safe throughout your treatment.

-- Any person using a laser to treat Laser Hair Removal needs to have a core of knowledge certificate as well as specific training on each machine they would be using.
+What training has the practitioner undergone to ensure competency when using the laser?
+Any person using a laser needs to have a core of knowledge certificate as well as specific training on each machine they would be using.

 Injectable treatment safety measures

-- At DestinationSkin we choose to use only the leading, most trusted brands, equipment and products that are clinically proven to ensure patient safety & efficacy.
+What brands will be used?
+At DestinationSkin we use only the leading, most trusted brands, equipment and products that are clinically proven to ensure patient safety & efficacy.
 These are Juvederm, Botox, Restylane, Profhilo, silhouette soft lift and Radiesse.
 We always import through the manufacturer meaning we can assure you it is the genuine product.
-Often other companies may advertise a ‘Botox’ treatment but it is in fact an inferior product; ensure you are getting what you pay for.

-- Medical injectors should wear gloves at all times, use certain disinfectants to clean the skin prior to treatment and be able to provide aftercare.
-At DestinationSkin we carry out routine audits to ensure all of the above is being adhered to.
+Are there any standards to ensure client safety?
+All injectors should wear gloves at all times, use certain disinfectants to clean the skin prior to treatment and be able to provide aftercare.
+At DestinationSkin, we carry out audits to ensure all of the above is being adhered to.

 Skin treatment safety measures

-- For any needling treatments including micro-needling and advanced electrolysis for skin imperfections ensure all the needles are brand new and in sealed packs.
-Needles should also have a CE mark and be in date.
+When having any needling treatments, including micro needling and skin imperfection, ensure all the needles are brand new and in sealed packs.
+Ensure for Micro needling that any needles have a CE mark and check their expiry date.

-- Preparation (by way of products you would use at home) to your skin is mostly required with any medium-deep skin peels to suitably prepare your skin for the products that are being applied to your skin, if this isn’t being offered then question why.
+Preparation (by way of products you would use at home) to your skin is mostly required with any medium-deep skin peels and if this isn’t being offered then question why.
 Any preparation will ensure the skin is hydrated and that the peel will absorb to the right depth within the skin and won’t cause any adverse reactions.